wangrl2016/machine_learning/python/README.md

 * A stack is an abstract data type that serves as a collection of elements with two main operations:

-(1) Push, which adds an elements to the collection, and
+&emsp;&emsp; (1) Push, which adds an elements to the collection, and

-(2) Pop, which removes the most recently added element.
+&emsp;&emsp; (2) Pop, which removes the most recently added element.

 * Tuples are immutable, and usually contain a heterogeneous sequence of elements that are accessed via unpacking or indexing (or even by attribute in the case of namedtuples).